What Critical Role is Teaching Us About the Magic of Group Storytelling

 Mechanics as Fiction Framework

 A game of D&D is not solely designed to tell a great story.
 It is a game after all.
 The point is to play and have fun.
+The game mechanics of DnD act as a storytelling framework, pulling the strings behind the narrative to keep the adventure consistent, moving forward with momentum, and threaded with conflict and tension.

 Sewing the seeds of chaos

-This might sound frustrating, but surprising your audience as a writer is integral to great storytelling.
+This might sound frustrating, but surprising your audience is an integral part of great storytelling.
 I was never more thrilled and enraged than when George R R Martin slaughtered Robb Stark in ASOIAF.
-The nerve to kill off one of his most beloved characters hooked many of us into his story and threaded the threat of untimely demise throughout the rest of his narrative.
+The nerve to kill off one of his most beloved characters hooked many of us into his story and threaded the threat of untimely demise throughout the rest of his work.
+And it’s exactly this style of unpredictable narrative twist that comes hardwired into a story told through DnD.
+Without needing the guidance of a gifted author, the game itself creates unpredictability and tension through dice rolls, keeping the narrators and viewers on the edge of their seats, and infusing every interaction with surprise and a sprinkle of chaos.

-A little Consistency
+A little consistency

-The mechanics of a D&D character sheet act like a creative writing coach, sitting next to our storytellers while they craft their narrative, reminding players: “Hey, when you wrote this character they were shy and lacking self-confidence.
-Are you sure they would make that decision at this particular point in the story?”.
-Who of us couldn’t use a helpful reminder of character voice now and again.
+This kind of consistent character voice is integral to great fiction and is one thing that many new authors struggle with.
+A DnD character sheet act like a creative writing coach, sitting next to our storytellers while they craft their narrative, reminding players: “Hey, when you created this character, they were XYZ.
+Are you sure they would make that decision at this particular point in the story?”, which can be invaluable to new and old writer alike.

 Character development

-The Puppet master behind it all
+The Puppet Master Behind it All

-If the players are our narrators and protagonists, and the game mechanics are our creative writing professor, then the Dungeon Master is our chief storyteller, final editor, publisher, and first reader all rolled into one- taking the raw threads of a story, the first draft mess of ideas and actions, and weaving it into something bigger than the sum of its parts.
+If the players are our protagonists, and the game mechanics are our creative writing professors, then the Dungeon Master is our chief storyteller, our editor, our publisher, and our first reader all rolled into one.
+They take the raw threads of our story, the first draft mess of ideas and actions, and weave it into something bigger than the sum of its parts.
+The Dungeon Master runs the game, rolls dice for combat and tells you how much damage an ogre does when it punches you in the face.
+But there is so much more to it than just rules adjudicating and battle planning.

 “What higher commandment in storytelling is there than to make it matter”